When comparing Montego Bay vs Negril which do you go for?

 I’d like to suggest that we put any negative ideas about travel safety in Jamaica we may have aside, because crime is easily avoidable here.

-I will however, mention things to look out for as we get into this guide.
+I will however, mention things to look out for as we get into this guide, helping you navigate the island while focusing on the best experiences

 Will you be traveling to Jamaica soon?